bimsarapathiraja/DiT-Knowledge-Localization/README.md

 ## 🗂️ Dataset

-Please refer to the `dataset/` folder for the $\mathcal{L}oc\mathcal{K}$ dataset, which includes all knowledge categories along with their corresponding prompts for localization.
+Please refer to the `dataset/` folder for the 𝓛oc𝓚 dataset, which includes all knowledge categories along with their corresponding prompts for localization.
 You can also use the data classes defined in `dataset.py` to load and work with the dataset.

 ## Citation